slayerzeroa/economic-calendar/README.md

 # economic-calendar
-This project provides economic-calendar at the level of free-tier.
+This project provides economic-calendar at the level of free-tiers.